selikem/aloha/README.md

-# Aloha Project
+# Project 1: Aloha Homepage

-This is my description
+- Create a one page responsive homepage for Aloha Co.
+- Optimize for 3 widths: mobile, min-width: 600px and min-width: 1240px.

+##Technologies Used

+- git
+- google chrome
+- chrome developer tools
+- HTML validator
+- CSS validator
+- Font Squirrel
+- Font Awesome
+- Javascript
+- Jquery
+- Flickity

 ## What I learned

-- how to use bash terminal
+- How to use bash terminal.
+- How to use git.
-- how to use git
+- How to use tools such as jquery and flexbox.